Scaling Content with AI Without Tanking Quality (2026)

 grep -oE "(Astro|Next\\.js|Vercel|Firebase|Cloudflare|Claude|GPT-[0-9])[a-zA-Z0-9.-]*" article.md | sort -u

-Pick at least one (per article):
+Pick at least one per article:

-- Real story: "Last year I hit X when doing Y, took Z days to fix" (time + concrete detail)
+- Real story: "Last year I hit X doing Y, took Z days to fix" (time + concrete detail)

-- Screenshot: your own dashboard / terminal / settings page screenshot
+- Screenshot: your own dashboard / terminal / settings page

 - Failure: tried X, didn't work, here's the number that proves it